fbpx

 What does a gait assessment do?

-What happens if I need an x-ray or ultrasound?
+What happens if I need an X-ray or ultrasound?

 Why has my pain started now?

 Our bodies can handle a certain amount of stress.
-If the stress and strain applied to the body exceeds what we can safely handle, then damage occurs, and pain starts.
-If your pain has recently started, then something will have happened to exceed that limit – whether it be an extra long day on your feet, starting a new physical activity, insufficient rest and recovery, or something else.
+If the stress and strain applied to the body exceeds what we can safely handle, damage occurs, and pain starts.
+If your pain has recently started, something will have happened to exceed that limit – whether it be an extra long day on your feet, starting a new physical activity, insufficient rest and recovery, or something else.

 This is a little like asking what has caused your stomach ache – it can be so many things!
 The most common reasons for foot pain include overusing the foot – particularly going too hard too fast or starting a new physical activity, switching from wearing supportive footwear to unsupportive footwear, trauma to the foot, and muscle tightness or weakness.